nasa/openmct/docs/src/guide/index.md

 stored to and matched against the type property of domain object models.
 * `name`: The human-readable name for this domain object type.
 * `description`: A human-readable summary of this domain object type.
-* `glyph`: A single character to be rendered as an icon in Open MCT Web's custom font set.
+* `glyph`: A single character to be rendered as an icon in Open MCT's custom font set.
 * `model`: A domain object model, used as the initial state for created domain objects of this type (before any properties are specified.)